Project courses in Africa through KTH Global Development Hub

 - If the exchange is during year 3 of your studies at KTH, you need a certificate from your supervisor or examiner stating that you are eligible for a bachelor's degree project and that the project can be conducted abroad.

-- A signed study plan from your international coordinator or program director is required confirming the project course can be transferred to your KTH degree.
+- A signed study plan from your international coordinator or programme director is required confirming the project course can be transferred to your KTH degree.